acosgames/acosgames/README.md

 npm install acosgames --save
 ```

----
+## Running the simulator

-## Running the simulator from game project
+Note: You must run this from inside of your game project in same folder as the package.json file.

 ```bash
 node --enable-source-maps ./node_modules/acosgames/simulator/server.js